maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 **Response**: Correct.
 This paper clearly states that D_f is a **conceptual tool**.

-### Objection Ten (new): "The time-reversal symmetry test proves your framework is wrong."
+### Objection Ten: "The time-reversal symmetry test proves your framework is wrong."

 **Response**: Not accurate.
 That test refutes a **stronger proposition that was not part of this paper** — "non-injective projection itself produces the arrow of time."
 The core proposition of this paper — "inverse inference is structurally and statically impossible" — is not refuted.

-The test clarifies the distinction between static information loss and dynamical irreversibility.
+### Objection Eleven: "The falsification of the early-stopping hypothesis in neural networks shows D_f is useless."

+**Response**: Not accurate.
+The early-stopping hypothesis is falsified, but the decoupling of D_f from accuracy and the finding that output entropy is a strong predictor both hold.
+Reporting negative and positive results together is the honest approach.

 ---